gpslab/domain-event/docs/listener/locator/symfony_container.md

 Symfony container aware event listener locator
 ==============================================

-`SymfonyContainerAwareLocator` uses the `NamedEventLocator` as a base class.
+`SymfonyContainerEventListenerLocator` uses the `NamedEventLocator` as a base class.
 See how to use it:

  * [Event class locator](event_class.md)
  * [Event class last part locator](event_class_last_part.md)